justin-hale/moonfall-recaps/content/sessions/session-12.md

 Upon reaching a clearing, the party discovers three wolves surrounding what appears to be Magnolia's badly injured body.
 The confrontation quickly becomes complex when **Helisanna** casts **Command** on the alpha wolf, forcing it to approach.
 This reveals that the wolf can walk on two legs and shows clear signs of intelligence.

 **Silas** attempts to communicate with the wolves and realizes through an insight check that they possess unusual intelligence.
-Using his **Psychic Blades** telepathic connection, he establishes communication with the alpha wolf, who reveals himself to be **Frankie** - a werewolf who transforms between human and wolf form.
+Using his **Psychic Phone** telepathic connection, he establishes communication with the alpha wolf, who reveals himself to be **Frankie** - a werewolf who transforms between human and wolf form.

 ## An Unlikely Alliance